GridPlus/plasma-mysql/README.md

 ## UTXO Standard

+UTXO (unspent transaction output) objects represent deposits made on the Ethereum root chain.
+They can be spent off-chain and an owner may withdraw any UTXO he or she owns at any time, but once that withdrawal is triggered the user should not be able to spend the UTXO on your application.
+You should watch the anchored root chain plasma contract for any withdrawals and quickly replay them on your state.
+If you don't and the user spends his or her UTXO, it will be difficult to resolve. *Note that in some plasma implementations, the user may incur a penalty on-chain for spending a UTXO when it is being withdrawn.* There are several ways to avoid this situation (e.g. by exposing the plasma interface through your app), but they are out of the scope of this module.

+UTXOs can be created in one of two ways:

-Newly created UTXO (unspent transaction output) records have id equal to the Ethereum transaction hash of the corresponding deposit.
-Otherwise, the id of a UTXO can be determined as:
+1. Corresponding to a deposit, the UTXO is created with an `id` equal to the Ethereum transaction hash of the deposit on the root chain.
+2. From a spend, which creates one or two new UTXOs (two if there is change).
+The id of a UTXO can be determined as:

 ```
 keccak256(previousId, to, value)